Vacuum Stability of a General Scalar Potential of a Few Fields: Tensor Eigenvalues

 The product of all solutions to the $H$-eigenvalue equations \eqref{eq:tensor:eval:eqs} is exactly the discriminant $D$ given by \eqref{2:real:2:field:discriminant} and their sum is $3 (\lambda_{40} + \lambda_{04})$.
 The tensor eigenvalue equation \eqref{eq:tensor:H:eigenvalues} is a 6th degree equation, and the eigenvalues cannot in general be solved in radicals.
 Therefore, for two fields, we are better off using the conditions \eqref{eq:2:real:2:field:vac:stab}.

 But for the general potential of three fields we have no such (relatively) simple conditions.
 For $m = 4$, $n = 3$, the recipe for the hyperdeterminant, given in \cite{4608938}, is very complicated in practice.
 Analytical expressions can be found only for coupling tensors of potentials that have few fields and are rather symmetric.
+The equations \eqref{eq:tensor:eigenvalue:eq}, however, can be easily solved numerically (taking e.g. $x_{1} = 1$ without loss of generality).